Dro-g/EC-isHCR_ProbeDesign/README.md

 ## III.
 Criteria of mRNA binding site of probes
-- GC contents are recommended to be 45-55%, and 40-60% is optional.
+- GC contents are recommended to be 45-55%, and 40-60% is optional<sup>1</sup>.
 - In the probe, “AA” bases connect the RNA binding site and the initiator as a linker.
 If the linker binds target mRNA, staining efficiency may be lower, so a probe region that the linker binds to mRNA (probe region including “T” in their spacer) is excluded as a default.
-- Designing with CDS of mRNA is recommended, and UTRs are optional.
+- Designing with CDS of mRNA is recommended, and UTRs are optional<sup>2</sup>.

 ## IV.
 Overview of the First_ver1.R program